uchm4n/portfolio/source/pages/experience.md

 <li>Rewrite old monolithic code into modern architecture.</li>

 ___
-**Middle PHP Developer**
+**Senior PHP Developer**
 _01/02/2014 – 01/05/2015_

 Company:  [<a href="http://bankofgeorgia.ge/" target="_blank">Bank Of Georgia</a>]

-> Signed a one-year contract with a Bank of Georgia to build a retail banking system in short time, responsibilities was:
+> Signed a one-year contract with a Bank of Georgia to build a retail banking system in short time,
+> responsibilities was:

 <li>Create and maintain software documentation</li>
 <li>Be responsible for maintaining, expanding and scaling software</li>